The Definitive Guide to Personalized Promotions

 What are personalized promotions?

-Given today's technology, you can personalize not only customer experiences, product recommendations, products themselves, but also incentives such as discounts, cart promotions, referral and loyalty schemas, and even online giveaways.
+Given today's technology, you can personalize not only customer experiences, product recommendations, products themselves, but also incentives such as discounts, cart promotions, referral and loyalty programs, and even online giveaways.

 What makes incentive marketing and promotion personalization work so well together?